Nicolia Bagby Gooding Brenda Bailey Powell

 No. Most of our music is taught by ear.
 Occasionally, sheet music will be utilized, but the ability to read music is not mandatory.

 Because most of our music is taught by ear, an audio recording device is essential.
 Also, a notebook and pen or pencil is helpful to take notes during rehearsal.

 Our mission is to inspire joy and unity among all people through black gospel and spiritual music traditions.
 We sing black gospel music, including spirituals; traditional, contemporary and original gospel music; gospelized Christmas tunes and classics.

 The choir rehearses every Monday evening, 7pm to 10pm.
 The Choir is on break usually for a month in July or August, and for a few weeks December/January.

 Membership dues are $25 a month for 11 months.
 Dues for members in introductory status is $12.50.
-After introductory status, members are responsible for paying for their uniform (approximately $400-$450) which includes, but not limited to, robes, formal uniform attire (tuxes for men, and uniform dress and jacket for women), and uniform t-shirts.
+After introductory status, members are responsible for paying for their uniform (approximately $400-$450) which includes, but not limited to, robes, formal uniform attire (suit/bowtie OR uniform dress and jacket), and uniform t-shirts.
 Members are also responsible for other personal attire such as black pants, shoes, socks, etc. Limited scholarships are available for members who may have financial difficulty.